 - How do I get an account for someone outside the University?

 Before requesting an account in Blackboard for someone outside the university system, you will first need to request a Guest NetID for them.
 That process begins here: http://tech.rochester.edu/services/guest-accounts/

 Once a guest NetID has been assigned, contact your Blackboard support team with the guest user name, and a Blackboard account can be generated from that.

 Once the Blackboard account has ben created, you can add them into courses: Manage Users.

 - I have a student who is registered for my course but is not on my Blackboard roster, or is not seeing my course link in Blackboard.

 If you’ve made your course available to students, (see Make your course available), all registered students should see the course link.

 If they can’t, or if you’re not seeing the student on your roster, how long ago did the student enroll?
 Sometimes during the drop/add period it takes a while for enrollments to be reflected in the Registrar data that feeds Blackboard enrollments.

-Check your roster in Instructor Access, or have the student check Student Access.
+Check your roster in UR Student, or have the student check their registration information in UR Student.
 Is the enrollment reflected there?
 If so, it should be in Blackboard within a few hours.
 Blackboard enrollments are updated from the registrar’s data three times a day.